• LOGIN

 Q. What are the activities in the workflow builder?

-The workflow builder activities are Attributes, Messages, Process, Functions, Events.
+The workflow builder activities are Attributes, Messages, Processes, Functions, and Events.

-Q. What are the modes we have in workflow function?
+Q. What are the modes we have in the workflow function?

 RUN, CANCEL, SUSPEND, TIMEOUT, FORWARD, TRANSFOR.